Looking for a guide on how to grow and care for Fiddle-Leaf Fig houseplants? You’ve come to the right place!

-Black or brown spots appearing on the leaves of your fiddle leaf fig is most likely due to a bacterial infection or root rot.
+Black or brown spots appearing on the leaves of your fiddle leaf fig are most likely due to a bacterial infection or root rot.
 These issues typically will arise because of too much water.
 While the outlook may not be good, you still have a chance at saving your fig if you start noticing the issue.

 Start by removing your fiddle leaf fig from its pot.
 Gently massage its root ball to get the roots apart and remove any excess soil.
 Next, you can take a clean, sharp scissors and remove the mushy roots (the rotting roots) from the system.
 Replant in a well-draining pot with a well-draining, sterile soil mix and water only as necessary!

 Other common causes include:

 - Not enough water (if the brown spots are dried out and crumbly)

 - Fertilizer burn (always apply the right amount of fertilizer after it’s been watered)